villhei/elixirtut/elixir_web/app/chapters/processes.md

 false
 ```

-The flush command does not give any hints on the message delivery failing, but when we query the process with `Process.alive?/1`, we finally get a falsy answer.
+The `flush/0` function does not give any hints of the message delivery failing, but when we query the process with `Process.alive?/1`, we finally get a falsy answer.
 Failing fast is a lot better alternative to manually querying processes, although your mileage may vary.

 ```elixir
 iex(9)> pid = spawn_link(fn -> raise "hell" end)